-The College also provides SMARTHINK-ING, which is an online/virtual learning assistance center.
+The College provides an online/virtual learning assistance center, SMARTHINKING.
 Students connect to live tutors (through the tools menu on Blackboard) from any computer that has internet access.
 Online tutoring is available 24 hours a day, 7 days a week.
 An online writing lab allows students to submit papers for e-structors to critique, with essays being returned within 24 hours.
 Tutoring in a variety of subject areas is available.